 4485 Furling Lane

 Destin, FL 32541

 Friday 7:30 a.m.–2 p.m.

 A tummy tuck, technically called abdominoplasty, is performed by Dr. William Burden at Destin Plastic Surgery to reduce excess adipose (fat) and skin, and correct abdominal wall laxity.
-This procedure is often combined with liposuction to correct other problem areas such as excess fat in the back, hips and thighs that occurs following pregnancies.
+This procedure is often combined with liposuction to correct other problem areas such as excess fat in the back, hips, and thighs that occur following pregnancies.

 Dr. William Burden